 Choose a Dedicated Insurance Bad Faith Law Firm

-Don’t Beat Your Head against a Brick Wall; the Surrano Law Firm Can Help
+Don’t Beat Your Head Against a Brick Wall – Surrano Law Offices Can Help

-When you’ve reached a standstill in your dealings with an insurance company that you feel has not properly investigated your claim before issuing a denial, or if you are a policyholder and your insurer has not investigated a claim against you, and as a result you’ve ended up owing damages in excess of your policy limits, you will find the degree of legal sophistication you’re looking for at the Surrano Law Firm in Phoenix, Arizona.
+When you’ve reached a standstill in your dealings with an insurance company that you feel has not properly investigated your claim before issuing a denial, or if you are a policyholder and your insurer has not investigated a claim against you, and as a result you’ve ended up owing damages in excess of your policy limits, you will find the degree of legal sophistication you’re looking for at the Surrano Law Firm in the Phoenix area.

 Principal attorney Charles Surrano cut his teeth in the area of insurance bad faith from the inside of the industry—defending insurance companies against bad faith claims.
 He has taken the extensive knowledge of insurance companies’ “dirty tricks” that he gained defending them, and now applies his expertise to protecting the rights of those whose insurance benefits have been wrongfully denied.

-Whether you live in Arizona or elsewhere in the United States, the attorneys at the Surrano Law Firm have the resources, depth of experience, and legal know-how to hold companies who unethically attempt to increase their profits at the expense of those to whom whet owe a duty of “good faith and fair dealing.”
+The attorneys at Surrano Law Offices have the resources, depth of experience, and legal know-how to hold accountable insurance companies who unethically attempt to increase their profits at the expense of those to whom they owe a duty of “good faith and fair dealing.”

-Call Surrano Law today to learn what we can do for you when an insurance company has failed to perform an inadequate investigation in your case, or when you’ve suffered from any type of bad faith handling of a claim.
-We handle cases in Arizona and across the nation.
+Call Surrano Law Offices today to learn what we can do for you when an insurance company has failed to perform an inadequate investigation in your case, or when you’ve suffered from any type of bad faith handling of a claim.
 We’re here to protect your rights when an insurer has done you wrong.
-Call us today.
+Contact us today.